hevccloud/Our265/README.md

 ## Usage

 Only linux edition is supported.
-When you use Our265 at the first time, the library file libx265.so.130 should be copied to /usr/lib.
+When you use Our265 at the first time, the library files (libx265.a, libx265.so, libx265.so.130)  should be copied to /usr/lib.

 ### Encode single sequence